ianreidlangevin/craftcms-switcher/README.md

 ## Requirements

-This plugin requires Craft CMS 4.x
+This plugin requires Craft CMS ^4.x or ^5.x

 ## Installation